Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Theoretical analysis

 where $a=R_2I_0$, $b=-\frac{1}{R_2C}<0$, $A_1=(x_2-x_1)e^{\frac{x_3-x_2}{R_2C}}$, $A_2=(x_3-x_2)e^{\frac{x_1-x_2}{R_2C}}$, and $A_3=x_3-x_1$.

 Since the three measurements are done using the same voltmeter, we can assume that the variance of the three measurements are the same and are all equal to $\sigma_{y}^2$.
-In this case, the covariance of the estimation of the three parameters are
+In this case, the variance of the estimations of the three parameters are

 where $b_i=bx_i-1,i=1,2,3$.